immerse-project/nemo-simsar/docs/gettingstarted.md

 ### 4.3 Add Static Webpage (optional)

 Not everybody is familiar with git.
-And in particular, if your intension is just to provide the information for reference (e.g. for scientific publications) and less for real collaboration, you may want to use a static web page instead of a git repository.
+And in particular, if your intention is just to provide the information for reference (e.g. for scientific publications) and less for real collaboration, you may want to use a static web page instead of a git repository.
 Some git hosts provide a nice feature in this regard: **git pages**.
 This feature  allows you to create a static web page from the existing files using a static web content generator as part of a continuous integration technique.

 Follow the button below to read more about static webpages in the "**Publish**" section: